mohyaz11/OptimumSetupBook/manuscript/Projects.md

 ## Setting up the project

-Whew...that got a bit long-winded.
-Enough talk, it is time for action.
 Let's configure a project using all those principles so we can see what they look like.
 We are going to be deploying our sample application, OctoFX.
 It is a small ASP.NET application with a database and a user interface.
 When we are finished with this set up we will have three projects.
 One to deploy the UI, another to deploy the database and a traffic cop project to coordinate those deployments.

 Let's first get the project scaffolding in place and see what that looks like.
 Start with creating a project group called "OctoFX."